Get Started: Autocross

 - Learn correct seating, hand, and feet positions

-As PCA-RsR/OCR autocrosses are members only events, you will be required to bring along your current PCA membership card and to show it to the team at Tech Inspection.
+As PCA-RsR autocrosses are members only events, you will be required to bring along your current PCA membership card and to show it to the team at Tech Inspection.

 All levels of experience are welcome – however, Instructors are required for your first four autocrosses.